The 10 Best Places in Cairo to Work or Study For Finals | Egyptian Streets

 View this post on Instagram

-In the heart of Zamalek in ICONIA, 30 North Coffee will serve you both delicious freshly brewed coffee and provide you with a great space to work.
-The location is also a courtyard which provides an outdoor space which can be necessary in COVID times so that you can work safely.
+In the heart of Zamalek in ICONIA, 30 North Coffee will serve you both freshly brewed coffee and provide you with a calm space to work.
+The location is also a courtyard, providing an outdoor space which can be necessary in COVID times so that you can work safely.
 Our own Amina Zaineldine recommends 30 North for the beautiful view of the sky and the architecture of the building above the courtyard.

 3. Cake Cafe, Zamalek